openwallet-foundation-labs/identity-credential/README.md

   QR engagement, NFC engagement (both static and negotiated), device retrieval (BLE, Wifi Aware, and NFC)

+### Command-line tool

+A command-line tool `identityctl` is included which can be used to generate ISO/IEC 18013-5:2021 IACA test certificates among other things.
+Use `./gradlew --quiet runIdentityCtl --args "help"` for documentation on supported verbs and options.

 ### Library releases, Versioning, and Documentation

 Libraries are released on [GMaven](https://maven.google.com/) as needed and version